HardstuckGuild/TwitchIrcClient/README.md

 Maintained by Plenyx.

-Proper documentation will be added soon.
+Proper documentation will be added at some point.